 Approximately one-third of men and women aged 18–64 years have varicose veins .
 They are more common in women and those with a family history of venous disease.

 In normal leg veins, one-way valves direct the flow of venous blood from superficial venules to larger superficial veins, then to the deep veins, and eventually to the heart.
-Muscle contractions create a pumping action to help the flow of blood to the heart (the venous return).
+Muscle contractions create a pumping action to help the flow of blood to the heart (known as the venous return).

 Patients with varicose veins present because they are unsightly and because of a feeling of discomfort, heaviness, itching, or a dull ache.
 Patients can also present with complications such as bleeding, ulceration, and thrombophlebitis.